TED Web Chat

 Introduction

-Tendring District Council is committed to developing and maintaining working arrangements which enable employees to achieve a better work-life balance.
-Annual leave and other types of leave, are an important element in achieving a positive approach to work.
 There are several types of leave entitlement, and it is essential that an employee gains authorisation for the type of leave that suits their need for absence from the workplace.
-All requests for leave will be dealt with fairly and consistently, and in accordance with the Council’s Equality and Diversity Policy (Employment).
+All requests for leave will be dealt with fairly and consistently, in accordance with the Council’s Equality and Diversity Policy (Employment).

 Annual Leave Entitlements

 The purpose of annual leave is to provide employees with time away from the workplace to rest.
-The Council’s leave year currently runs from 1 April to 31 March, however, the Council reserves the right to review this arrangement.
-All leave must be properly requested on either the Self Service system or an annual leave card, and authorisation gained from the appropriate manager.
+The Council’s leave year currently runs from 1 April to 31 March; however, the Council reserves the right to review this arrangement.
+All leave must be properly requested on either the Self-Service system or an annual leave card, and authorisation must be obtained from the appropriate manager.
 The Council reserves the right to refuse applications for leave if requested at an inappropriate time.
-The Council’s Staff Handbook confirms that the standard paid holiday entitlement for all staff is a minimum of 23 days.
-This allocation of leave increases depending on the employees Spinal Column Point on the Council’s Salary Scale.
-There is also an increase when an employee has completed more than 5 years service at the start of a leave year. details of annual leave entitlement is shown below -

 • Good Friday